Checkbox in React: The Complete Guide

 What are Checkboxes in React?

-Managing the state of checkboxes is a crucial aspect of checkbox implementation in React.
-Typically, the checkbox’s state is stored within the parent component using React’s state management mechanisms, such as hooks or class-based states.
+Managing the state of checkboxes is a core aspect of their implementation in React.
+Typically, the checkbox’s current state (true for checked, false for unchecked) is stored within the component’s state using hooks like useState.

 import React, { useState } from 'react';